BMLucano/sharebnb/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

+ShareBnB is a full-stack app that allows users to explore and book backyard destinations.
+Users can login, add listings for others to book, artificially book listings, and view a profile page that shows listings being hosted and rented.

+This app was built with a pair programming partner at Rithm School in January 2024 during 4-day sprint.

 Here's a blank template to get started: To avoid retyping too much info.
 Do a search and replace with your text editor for the following: `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description`

 <p align="right">(<a href="#readme-top">back to top</a>)</p>